 Chapter 5 describes in detail the skills needed to operate a currency-based token economy in the classroom, while the next chapter outlines the procedures for setting up and stocking the store and discusses the various responsibilities associated with it.

 Effects of a token economy system within the

 context of cooperative games on social behaviors of adolescents with emotional and

 behavioral disorders. - Wolfe, B. D., Dattilo, J., Gast, D. L.

 Therapeutic Recreation Journal, Publisher: National Recreation and Park Association

-Abstract: Effects of a cooperative games and token economy programme on pro-social (statements of encouragement, statements of praise, statements of appreciation, hand shakes, or high fives) and antisocial behaviours (swearing, threatening physical harm, calling peers names, hitting or pushing) of 3 adolescents with emotional and behavioral disorders from northeast Georgia, USA.
+Abstract: Effects of a cooperative games and token economy programme on pro-social and antisocial behaviours of 3 adolescents with emotional and behavioral disorders from northeast Georgia, USA.
 With the introduction of cooperative games, behaviors remained stable and unchanged.
 When a token economy system was introduced there was an immediate increase in the number of pro-social behavior.